AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Introduction

 \section{Introduction}

 The aorta is the largest artery in the human body.
-It originates in the left ventricle and consists of four main sections -- ascending aorta, aortic arch, thoracic aorta, and abdominal aorta.
+It is supplied by the left ventricle and consists of four main sections -- ascending aorta, aortic arch, descending thoracic aorta, and abdominal aorta.
 A schematic image is shown in \autoref{fig:AorticVesselTree} and \autoref{tab:vesseltreelabels}.
 The aorta delivers oxygen-rich blood from the heart to the whole body.
 Hence, diseases of the aorta, such as aneurysms, stenosis and dissections, can pose a significant threat to a patient's life.
-Early detection and analysis of these diseases are therefore crucial and require a non-invasive examination of the aorta~(\cite{Tortora_2016}).
+Non-invasive examinations of the aorta are therefore crucial for early detection and monitoring of these diseases~(\cite{Nienaber_2013,Tortora_2016}).

+These non-invasive examinations include computed tomography and magnetic resonance imaging, with or without contrast agents~(\cite{Nienaber_2013,Tortora_2016,Nienaber_2016ADRev,Pepe_2020}).
+Segmentation of the whole aorta and all its branches, also named aortic vessel tree segmentation, is critically important during clinical examination of non-invasive vascular imaging~(~\cite{Mistelbauer_2016,Gamechi_2019,Hahn_2020}).
+Compared with common analysis of two-dimensional slices, the 3D reconstruction of the aortic vessel tree provides a more intuitive and comprehensive visualization.
+It can help radiologists visualize the whole aorta before examining the single cross-sectional images and help generate broad overviews that aid in CT comparison aimed at identifying disease progression~(\cite{Mistelbauer_2016}).
+In addition, the aortic vessel tree helps patients better understand their condition, which can support the communication between doctors and patients~(\cite{ritter2006real,lawonn2018survey}).

 Medical imaging techniques, such as computed tomography (CT), computed tomography angiography (CTA), magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA), can produce 3D images of the body and are usually employed to examine the patient for aortic diseases, as shown in \autoref{fig:CTCTA}.
 Depending on the technology, medical images show a range of different internal anatomical structures.
 The observation of the aorta in the medical images is generally performed by experts, such as vascular radiologists.
 These need quantitative information about the aortic caliber and, hence, ideally a segmentation of the aorta and its branch vessels from the original medical images (\cite{Erbel_2014}).